 Step 1.
 Get rid of the traditional IVR

 Wouldn’t it be much simpler, if a customer would just explain the reason for the call with their own words without the need of pressing any buttons?
 Often people are confused by the complicated structure of the old legacy IVR, that it is actually not very efficient anymore.
-AI voice IVR simply asks the customer, “What can I help you with?” as soon as the customer has reached the contact center.
+Conversational IVR simply asks the customer, “What can I help you with?” as soon as the customer has reached the contact center.

 This significantly helps to improve customer experience as it decreases wait times and makes it possible for the business to prioritize particular clients, e.g. sales opportunities, customer retention, or technical failures.